biojava/biojava.github.io/wiki/RCSB_Viewers:About.md

-The *RCSB Viewers* were initially implemented as a set of viewers over the *MBT (Molecular Biology Toolkit) Library*, developed at the San Diego Super Computing center.
+The *RCSB Viewers* were initially implemented as a set of viewers over the *MBT (Molecular Biology Toolkit) Library*, developed at the San Diego Super Computing Center.
 The *MBT Library* provided the base-level support for structure definition, loading, and viewing.

 Since then, as part of a major re-architecting effort, the visualization